elsanussi-s-mneina/DonationTracker/CSharp/DonationTracker/ReadMe.md

 ## Troubleshooting tips

+### How to deal with Nuget packages need to be restored before building.
+- Right-click on solution, and select Restore NuGet Packages.

 ### Problems building DonationTracker.Wpf project.
 Note: if you are building all projects in Mac OS, you will get the following error: